jimDragon/RUTC-Webpage/README.md

 *WIP

 ### Home layout
-The home layout will contain the "Splash" and the "Feed" includes by default but it can support more.
+The home layout will contain the "Splash" and the "Feed" includes by default but it can support up to 5.
 The point of the home layout is to be a scrolling page.
-This means that every option on the navigation bar can also be accessed by scrolling to the corresponding heading (except if it's too much content).
+This means that every option on the navigation bar can also be accessed by scrolling to the corresponding heading except if it includes more than 5 catergories.
+In that scenario those extra categories get their own page.
 The "home" layout is the only layout that uses the **home.css**.
 All the other layouts will include at least the **default.css**.